- 8 nodes with 12 cores (Intel Xeon X5650 - Westmere), 2.67 GHz, 96 GB RAM and 2 x 300GB 10K RPM SAS local hard drives

 For more details on setting up your environment for batch, please see General Cluster Information: User Environment.

-The batch implementation on Lonepeak, beginning the week of March 9th, 2015 is Slurm.
+The batch implementation on Lonepeak, is Slurm.

 The creation of a batch script on the Lonepeak cluster